matthewy0987/COMM2216_SlackDocs/docs/index.md

 ## Typographical Conventions

-1.button labels are all bold
+1. button labels are all bold

+!!! note ""
     example:
     click on the <b>New Message</b> button.

-2.any label names that might be different for you than it is for  this document will be italicized(usernames, channel names)
+2. any label names that might be different for you than it is for  this document will be italicized(usernames, channel names) !!! note ""
     example:
     Click on your *username*.

+3. Keyboard shortcuts will be denoted by a change in font colour to <span style="color:green">green</span>.
+The notation will list the key neccesary to press and "+" to indicate additional keys needed to be pressed at the same time.
+!!! note ""
+    example:
+    You can use the keyboard shorcut <span style="color:green">Cntrl + Z</span> to undo.